byuflowlab/Aeroelasticity.jl/README.md

 Author: Taylor McDonnell

 **Aeroelasticity.jl** is a modular multi-fidelity aeroelastic analysis and simulation package.
 The intent of this package is to facilitate defining and simulating the behavior of both 2D and 3D aeroelastic systems.
+A number of built-in models have also been developed to be able simulate various aeroelastic behavior.

 ![](https://flow.byu.edu/Aeroelasticity.jl/dev/assets/section-simulation.gif)